Liza Cody: Personal life

-As of 2022, she lives in Bath, England, and has a daughter and two grandchildren.
-Her website, LizaCody.com, includes more information about her work as well as pictures and a blog.
+Since 1999 she has lived in Bath, England,.
+She has a daughter and two grandchildren.
 She is also a founder member of a small NGO in the Busiiro region of Uganda whose mission is to keep young girls in education instead of early marriage or prostitution.

 Awards and honours

 Awards include the John Creasey Memorial Prize and the CWA Silver Dagger in the UK as well as an Anthony Award in the U.S. and a Marlowe in Germany.
 She has twice been nominated for the MWA's Edgars.